 Compliance with The Equality Act 2010 is the responsibility of Schools

-The DfE has published guidance on their website.
+The DfE has published guidance on the Equality Act for schools

 The Act provides a single, consolidated source of discrimination law.
 It simplifies the law and it extends protection from discrimination in some areas.
 As far as schools are concerned, for the most part, the effect of the new law is the same as it has been in the past – meaning that schools cannot unlawfully discriminate against pupils because of their sex, race, disability, religion or belief or sexual orientation.
 In addition, protection against discrimination is now extended to pupils who are pregnant or have recently given birth, or who are undergoing gender reassignment.